a plan for Orchard Park

 9 February 2010

-Inaugural meeting of the Orchard Park PFI Advisory Board, organised by the Council in partnership with Gateway.
+Inaugural meeting of the Orchard Park PFI Advisory Board, organised by the Council in association with Gateway.
 A revision to the original PFI bid is presented.
 Changes include an 18% reduction in housing density and a shift in proportions of home sizes towards the provision of more 3- to 5-bedroomed properties.
 The ‘pepper-potting’ of estate design, preferred by many urban designers, is considered unlikely in favour of clusters (see the best mix for explanation of terms).

 11 February 2010